Zenika/example.znk.io/README.md

 - Check the subdomain availability : mybeautifulsite.znk.io
 - Fork this repository or create a new one under the Zenika GitHub organization
 - Name it using the pattern : Zenika/mybeautifulsite.znk.io
+- update the CNAME file with your subdomain
 - In Settings / Pages, fill the subdomain mybeautifulsite.znk.io
 - Wait for the message "DNS check successful"
 - Check "Enforce HTTPS"